lwakis/Kondike/README.md

-# test_flutter
+# Kondike

-A new Flutter project.
+A new Flutter project "Kondike game".

 ## Getting Started